abdelrhmanwahdan/portfolio/README.md

 # [Project 1: EDA on Netflix Movies and TV Shows dataset](https://github.com/abdelrhmanwahdan/EDA-on-Netflix-Movies-and-TV-Shows-data-set)
 ![Netflix](netflix.jpg "Netflix")

 Who doesn’t like Netflix?
-This dataset on kaggle has tv shows and movies available on Netflix.
+This dataset on Kaggle has TV shows and movies available on Netflix.
 One can create a good quality Exploratory Data Analysis project using this dataset.
 Using this dataset, one can find out: what type of content is produced in which country, identify similar content from the description, and much more interesting tasks.
-So in this project I am doing exploratory data analysis (data cleaning , data proceccing , data visualizations) on this dataset.
+So in this project I am doing exploratory data analysis (data cleaning , data processing , data visualizations) on this dataset.

 ### Contents
 0. **ABOUT THE DATA**